cube-js/cube/guides/react-dashboard/content/3_customize_theme.md

 $ yarn eject
 ```

 Once you’ve run it, you can find a new folder called `config`.
-Inside the config folder, you can find all the project configuration files, but today we only need the `webpack.config.ts` file.
+Inside the config folder, you can find all the project configuration files, but today we only need the `webpack.config.js` file.

 Now let’s install Less.